 For example, consider a situation where you need a response from one test request and then pass it as an input to another request.
 To accomplish this, we could store the response data in global properties and then reuse them through the scripts.

-(Click on image for enlarged view)
+(Click on the image for an enlarged view)

-#6.
-Data Driven Testing
+#6) Data Driven Testing

 In order to perform data driven testing in SoapUI, we will have to add DataSource and DataSourceLoop test steps under the test suite.
-DataSource test step deals with the external data source configuration and DataSourceLoop fetches the data row by row from the external data source.
-More information on this is coming up in the future articles.
+The DataSource test step deals with the external data source configuration and DataSourceLoop fetches the data row by row from the external data source.
+More information on this is coming up in future articles.

-#7.
-Assertions
+#7) Assertions

-Here’s a sample response:
+Here’s a sample response

-Successful Authentication:
+Successful Authentication

 Response [